brandontlocke/downloadingamerica/readme.md

 ## Instructions
 Create a folder where you want your text files to live.
 [Your life will be easier if this folder is empty.]

-Save the downloadingamerica.py file in that folder.
+Save the [downloadingamerica.py](https://github.com/brandontlocke/downloadingamerica/raw/master/downloadingamerica.py) file in that folder [you can right-click and 'save link as' if you'd like].

 Using a command line interface [Terminal (Mac OS X) or Anaconda Prompt (Windows)], navigate to the folder.
-[For a folder named 'chronam' on the Desktop, you would type `cd Desktop/chronam`]
+[For a folder named 'chronam' on the Desktop, you would type (without the $) `$ cd Desktop/chronam`]

-Run the script [type `python downloadingamerica.py`]
+Run the script [type `$ python downloadingamerica.py`]

 It will ask for a URL.
 Paste in the search results URL from any Chronicling America search page and hit enter.
 If everything goes ok, you probably won't see changes in the command prompt right away, but you should see your folder filling up with files pretty quickly.